 The Olympus OM system has a long history of both exceptional and under appreciated machines.
-While the OM1 and subsequent early OM models were received by professional photogs, the press, and industry insiders as marvels of technology, design, and engineering, they didn’t seem to gain such a strong reputation with the casual user.
-Despite what Olympus had achieved in designing the OM, the company’s cameras were often considered by the masses to be inferior to the machines of Canon and Nikon.
+While the OM1 was received by professional photogs, the press, and industry insiders as a marvel of miniaturization, design, and engineering, the brand didn’t seem to gain such a strong reputation with the casual user.
+Despite what Olympus had achieved in designing the OM, the company’s cameras were often considered by the masses to be somehow less than the cameras of Canon and Nikon.

 Even today Olympus’ cameras don’t seem to get the respect that they might deserve.
 I’ve often wondered if this is fair.
 So when I found a late 1970s OM-2n at the local thrift store with a price tag smaller than the cost of a cup of coffee, I had to buy it and see for myself.